14 Best Instagram Spots on Paros (With a Map!)

 As the location of the main port on Paros, the streets of Parikia’s pedestrian area can get pretty busy, especially just after the ferry has arrived.
 However, a lot of the congestion seems confined to the main thoroughfares.

-We spent a few hours just meandering through the back alleys and the narrow whitewashed streets were just so quaint.
+We spent a few hours just meandering through the back alleys, and the narrow streets were just so quaint.
 Even though Parikia is compact, I’d recommend penciling in a couple hours to slowly explore the area, take in the sights, and maybe stop for a gyro or glass of wine.
+Some of my favorite photos in Parikia actually came from the quieter side streets away from the busiest pedestrian areas.

 9. Pink Door (Marpissa)

 Head on over to Marpissa, where you’ll find the iconic pink door.
-I’m honestly not sure how the pink door became one of the top Instagram spots on Paros, but make sure that in addition to seeing the pink door, you give yourself some time to wander the alleys of Marpissa.
+The soft pink color stands out beautifully against the otherwise whitewashed village, especially in bright morning light.
+I’m honestly not sure how the pink door became one of the top Instagram spots on Paros, but make sure that in addition to seeing the pink door, you give yourself some time to walk around the streets of Marpissa.

-The village has gorgeous whitewashed buildings, small squares, and ubiquitous churches.
+The village has gorgeous traditional Greek homes, small squares, and so many churches.
 One of my favorite things about Marpissa was how quiet it felt, especially after coming from Parikia.
 We opted to stop for lunch at a local café to enjoy some authentic Greek food.

 10. White Church (Marpissa)